Semiconductor Packaging (full-time)

 In the second term you will work on an industrial assignment/project during two days a week at CITC Nijmegen, or one of its partners, in a team of students and semiconductor professionals.
-In parallel you study a number of elective subjects, mostly by autonomous study of in-depth material presented in a digital learning environment.
-The minor is concluded by a group presentation with criterion-oriented interview and feedback processing, in which you present the project and your individual contribution and learnings.
+In parallel you study a number of selective subjects, mostly by autonomous study of in-depth material presented in a digital learning environment.
+The minor is concluded by a team presentation with criterion-oriented interview and feedback processing, in which you present the project and your individual contribution and learnings.

-- Lectures and practical lessons
+- Lectures, practical lessons and tasks

-- Guest lectures and company visits
+- Guest presentations, company visits and workshops

 - Team project assignments